On Individual Cups

 ON THE USE OF INDIVIDUAL CUPS

-If you are wondering why this is even an issue, the following papers are provided for your perusal and study:
+For more information on this topic, the following papers are provided for your perusal and study:

 The Common Cup or Individual Cups: Does it Matter? - Rev. Thomas C. Messer